colyseus/docs/docs/getting-started/unity3d-client.md

 ## Debugging

 If you set a breakpoint in your application while the WebSocket connection is open, the conenction will be closed automatically after 3 seconds due to inactivity.
-To prevent the WebSocket connection from dropping, set `pingTimeout: 0` when creating your server during development:
+To prevent the WebSocket connection from dropping, use `pingTimeout: 0` during development:

 ```typescript
 import { Server, RedisPresence } from "colyseus";